casperleerink/liuxinyue/src/pages/about.md

 ---
 ![](/assets/banner.png)

-Xinyue Liu is a visual artist whose work takes form in film, photography, text, and installation.
-She completed her Master of Fine Arts in Interdisciplinary Studies at Simon Fraser University and holds a Bachelor’s degree in Radio and Television Productions from
-Jilin University, China.
+Xinyue Liu is a visual artist and researcher whose work takes form in film, photography, text, and installation.
+She is currently pursuing her DPhil degree at the Ruskin School of Art, University of Oxford.

+She completed her Master of Fine Arts in Interdisciplinary Studies at Simon Fraser University and holds a Bachelor’s degree in Radio and Television Productions from Jilin University, China.

+\
-Often incorporating found objects and archival images, she explores themes of nostalgia, displacement, and memory.
+Often incorporating found objects and archival images, she explores themes of nostalgia, memory, and grief.

 ![](/assets/end banner.png)

 **Education**

+U﻿niversity of Oxford.
+DPhil, Fine Art, Oxofrd, UnK, 2022 - now

 Simon Fraser University.
-M.F.A., Interdisciplinary Studies, Vancouver, Canada, 2018-now
+M.F.A., Interdisciplinary Studies, Vancouver, Canada, 2018-2020

 Jilin University 吉林大学.
 B.F.A., Radio and Television Production, Changchun, China, 2014-2018